 If you are serious about making money blogging then do things the right way from the very beginning!

-You want a WordPress website where you get your own hosting, and that’s a WordPress.org site.
+You want a WordPress site where you get your own hosting, and that’s a WordPress.org site.

 If you want to learn more about the difference between WordPress.com and WordPress.org, check out this article I wrote on the 20 best WordPress plugins to get.

-Once you’ve gone through your branding and decided on a name for your blog, you need to pick a domain name and hosting.
-Most web hosting companies give you a free domain with the purchase of a hosting package, which is awesome.
+Once you’ve gone through your branding and decided on a name for your blog, you need to pick a domain name and a web host.
+Most web hosting companies give you a free domain name with the purchase of a hosting package, which is awesome.

-When it comes to choosing a domain name, you want it to be immediately clear what you do.
+When choosing a good domain name, you want it to be immediately clear what you do.
 A web designer may choose a name like 365webdesign.com.

 You also don’t want the name to be too long.
 So, keep those things in mind.